-About Me and My Qualifications:
+About Me and My Editing Qualifications:

 I am a Professional Freelance Editor with more than five years of experience.
 In my high school years, I studied the highest level English courses my high school offered and have always excelled in spelling and grammar.
 I have also been involved and active in the writing world since September 2013.
-I participate in Writers’ Conferences annually where I continue to learn about the writing craft, the latest rules and/or suggestions for writing, and where I keep up to date on what publishers and agents are looking for.
+I participate in Writers’ Conferences annually where I continue to learn about the writing craft, the latest rules and/or suggestions for writing.
+I also keep up to date on what publishers and agents are looking for.
 I am also a member of Lancaster Christian Writers Association and have been since 2013.

 I work with Fiction writers.
 I have edited novels, short stories, a children’s chapter book, and flash fiction stories. (photos of the covers of novels I have edited that are available on Amazon are at the bottom of this post).
 Note that one of the books I’ve edited is an award winning novel.
 You may also note that I have done multiple books for several writers.